 I wrote to myself: These people don’t work hard enough for their opinion to matter to you.

 It is that fact that I’ve come back to many times when subjected to some lame attempt to shame or mock my work.
-What do I?
+What do I care what this person has to say?
 They have no idea what went into it, who I am or what is important to me.
-And after I remind myself of this, I .
+And after I remind myself of this, I get the hell back to work.
 Not to chase clapping or clacking as Marcus rightly warned of, but my own standards of excellence.

 Explore Our Daily Stoic Store